Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the

 \subsubsection{Light Curve Stretch}

 The IR~SBF method is best applied to massive elliptical galaxies \citep{blakeslee21} with old stellar populations.
 SBF-calibrated SNIa hosts provide a stark contrast to the Cepheid-calibrated hosts.
 Cepheid variables are exclusively found in late-type galaxies with young stellar populations.
 Recent star formation is a prerequisite for containing massive stars that are caught evolving through the instability strip.
-In addition, \snia\ in passive galaxies tend to be less luminous and fade faster than \snia\ in star-forming hosts \citep{hamuy96,gallagher05,sullivan06}.
+In addition, \snia\ in passive galaxies tend to have faster-declining light curves (low stretch values) than \snia\ in star-forming hosts \citep{hamuy96,gallagher05,sullivan06}.
 Figure~\ref{color_stretch} compares the SALT2 parameters between the Hubble flow \snia, the SBF-calibrated sample, and the Cepheid-calibrated sample.
 The SALT2 stretch parameter in the SBF-calibrated sample are seen to be significantly smaller than in the Cepheid-calibrated sample.
 The transition in light curve widths for \snia\ in the SBF-calibrated hosts and Cepheid-calibrated hosts is extremely sharp.
 The cumulative distributions for the two samples (Figure~\ref{cumulative}) shows that $89\%$ of the \snia\ in SBF-calibrated hosts have $x1<-1$ while the same fraction of the \snia\ in Cepheid-calibrated hosts have $x1>-1.0$.
 Therefore, the stretch parameter of $x1=-1$ is a natural place to divide the Hubble flow sample when calibrating distances between the two methods.